Deliveroo IPO Platform: A 6-Week Sprint

 Ship fast, iterate smart.

-Deep ownership creates opportunity.
+Deep ownership compounds.

 Stack